Steven Dean

 Continuing to play for Staffordshire in Minor counties cricket and in the NatWest Trophy and Cheltenham & Gloucester Trophy, Dean played his final first-class match for the county in 2nd round of the 2003 Cheltenham & Gloucester Trophy against the Hampshire Cricket Board, which was played in 2002.
 Two years previously, he had played his second and final first-class match, this time for the Marylebone Cricket Club against New Zealand A. Opening the batting with Graham Gooch, Dean scored 12 runs before being dismissed by Daryl Tuffey.
 In the MCC second-innings he was absent hurt.
 His career with Staffordshire ended at the end of the 2003 season.
 Dean scored 10,163 runs in the Minor Counties Championship at an average of 38.21, making 51 half centuries and 19 centuries, with a high score of 173 not out.
 He holds the record for the highest batting average in a season for Staffordshire, averaging 96.42 in a 1992 season in which he scored 675 runs.
 Dean made a combined total of 49 List A appearances, in which he scored 902 runs at an average of 18.79, with a high score of 72, while in the field he took 19 catches.

 Still active in club cricket, Dean plays for Havant Cricket Club, based in Havant, Hampshire.
 He also currently teaches mathematics at the Portsmouth Grammar School, also based in southern Hampshire.

 Dean appeared in the Wisden Club Cricket Hall of Fame in February 2018.

-Dean's daughter, Charlie, is an all-rounder playing for Hampshire and Southern Vipers.
-She is also a member of the England Women's Senior Academy.
+Dean's daughter, Charlie, is an all-rounder playing for England, Hampshire,Southern Vipers. and London Spirit.